jdart1/arasan-chess/doc/BUILD.md

 has all the features you need.
 You need a recent version with C++ 11 support.
 Visual Studio 2012 and later should work.</p>

-As of version 19.0, Arasan includes Syzygy tablebase support by default.

 The following targets are defined in the makefile:

 - default: builds just the chess engine, with no POPCNT or BMI2 support